 What to do in Kauai?
 Plan an amazing 7-day itinerary.
 We share our Kauai itinerary and what to do in Kauai in 7 days.

 Are you ready for a break?
-I mean, a real vacation?
+A real vacation?
 Yeah?
-I can relate.
+We can relate.
 Sounds like 7 days in Kauai will do the trick.

 We share with you what to do in Kauai in 7 days.
 You will enjoy some of the most amazing highlights of this beautiful island.

 Kauai hadn’t been on our radar until we were 2 months into 2019.
 Something called exhaustion started pushing us to look into our next vacation ASAP.
-I also was desperate for some sunny warm days by the beach.
+We were also desperate for some sunny warm days by the beach.

 As soon as we got back from our trip to Spain, we spent the holidays helping our German Shepard recover from ACL surgery and that’s on top of crazy 80 hour work weeks (for hubby) and other life surprises.
 It was also terribly rainy and cold the past winter in Los Angeles.